YueGroup/yuegroup.github.io/_pages/people.md

 <h5 style="font-size: 18px; margin-bottom: 10px; color: #f6d635"><b>Group Openings -- We are looking for highly motivated, creative, and independent researchers to join our team!</b> </h5>

 <p style="font-size: 18px;">
 <strong>Postdocs:</strong> We currently have a postdoc position open.
 Candidates skilled in <em><strong>machine learning</strong></em> in particular are strongly encouraged to apply.
-Please send Shuwen a CV, research summary, and contact info for 3 references.
+Please send Shuwen a CV and contact info for 2 references.
 Candidates are also encouraged to apply for the <a href='https://science.ai.cornell.edu/schmidt-postdoc-fellows/' style='color: #A1CF8D;'>Schmidt AI in Science Postdoctoral Fellowship</a>, <a href='https://postdocs.cornell.edu/prospective-postdocs/cornell-postdoctoral-fellowship-programs/' style='color: #A1CF8D;'>Cornell internal postdoc fellowships</a>, and <a href='https://research.jhu.edu/rdt/funding-opportunities/postdoctoral/' style='color: #A1CF8D;'>external postdoc fellowships</a>.
 </p>

 <p style="font-size: 18px;">